ashbymichael/News/95503390-7b07-4561-b228-c3e3c8292bf3/content.md

 >As part of this amazing partnership, Make School is offering FIVE full-tuition scholarships for the Summer Academy to our LATISM community!
 That’s a generous $7,000 scholarship per LATISM applicant.”

-You can read LATISM’s post about the partnership [here](http://latism.org/bringing-the-power-of-programming-to-latino-students-with-make-school/).
+You can read LATISM’s full post about the partnership [here](http://latism.org/bringing-the-power-of-programming-to-latino-students-with-make-school/).

 If you are a member of the LATISM community, you may apply to the Make School Summer Academy [here](http://make.sc/latism).
 The deadline for scholarship applicants is May 31, 2016.
 <br>